Woman Dies Taking Lake Tahoe Waterfall Selfie

-A woman in her early twenties has died while taking a phone portrait near a waterfall near Lake Tahoe according to local authorities.
+A woman in her early 20s has died while taking a phone portrait near a waterfall near Lake Tahoe, according to local authorities.

-The Los Angeles Times says that while taking a selfie she fell over the edge of Eagle Falls in Emerald Bay State Park, the North Tahoe Fire Protection District said in an official statement.
+The Los Angeles Times says that while taking a selfie, the woman fell over the edge of Eagle Falls in Emerald Bay State Park, the North Tahoe Fire Protection District said in an official statement.

 “This is a sad reminder to be cautious when taking selfies and other photos in dangerous areas.
-Don’t underestimate the power of waterfalls, rivers, and cold water temperatures.”
+Don’t underestimate the power of waterfalls, rivers, and cold water temperatures,” officials said.

 The Tahoe Truckee Regional Rescue Team responded to the emergency call and recovered the woman’s body, but her name has not been released at this time as her family is still being notified.
-Erin Holland, a fire district spokeswoman said the woman slipped in the late afternoon on Friday and where she was posing, there is a 150-foot drop to “fast moving water and rocks.”
+Erin Holland, a fire district spokeswoman, said the woman slipped in the late afternoon on Friday, and where she was posing, there is a 150-foot drop to “fast moving water and rocks.”
 The body was recovered at 4:30 p.m. local time.

 This death is the latest in a round of selfie-related deaths and injuries with scenic and exotic backdrops.
 In March, a woman was mauled by a jaguar after she climbed over a barrier at Wildlife World Zoo in Arizona to get a photo with the big cat.
 Luckily, she survived, and apologized for her error in judgment.